Skip to content

 {

-capOptions.UseInMemoryQueue(); //Required Savorboard.CAP.InMemoryMessageQueue nuget package.
+capOptions.UseInMemoryQueue(); // Requires the Savorboard.CAP.InMemoryMessageQueue NuGet package.

 });